-For information about Trimingham Church and other churches, including church service times, visit the link below:
+For information about Trimingham Church and other local churches, including church service times, visit the link below:

-For details of special services and events taking place in Trimingham Church in the near future, access the Events page above and look under the “Special Events” heading.
+For details of special services and events taking place in Trimingham Church in the near future, access the Events page above and look under the “Upcoming Events” heading.
+Church service times are also listed in the Trimingham News, which is to be found on this site under Events / News Letter.

 The Church of St John the Baptist’s Head, Trimingham